wecodemore/wpstarter/docs/08-Custom-Steps-Development.md

 - `success()` and `error()` has to return feedback message for the user in case the command execution was either successful or not.
 - `allowed() ` must return true if the step should be run.
 For example, a step that will copy a file will return false in this method if the source file is not found.
 - `run()` is where the actual execution of the step happen.
 This method is never called if `allowed() ` returns false, so if some checks are done in that method, there's no need to perform those again or to manually call `allowed()` inside `run()`.
-  The method should return one the interface constants `Step::SUCCESS` or `Step::ERROR` depending if the step was successful or not. `Step::NONE` should be returned if the step is aborted for any reason without an outcome that can be either considered successful or erroneous.
+  The method should return one the interface constants `Step::SUCCESS` or `Step::ERROR` depending on the step being successful or not. `Step::NONE` should be returned if the step is aborted for any reason without an outcome that can be either considered successful or erroneous.

 The first three methods are very simple and pretty much logicless.

 The last two methods receive the same parameters.
-Those are objects that provide information about WP Starter and Composer configuration to inform the methods logic.
+Those are objects that provide information about WP Starter and Composer configuration to inform the methods' logic.

 ### Config object